Investigate records to determine their history or their cost breakdowns

 Only unprocessed paycycles will show by default.
 You can view any processed paycycles using Search and ticking the appropriate box to include them in results.

-Once here, you can drill down onto each by clicking the ‘View’ button, which takes you to a list of all staff in that paycycle, including a summary of their award, standard hours, hours worked, and cost.
+Once here, you can drill down onto each by clicking the ‘View’ button, which takes you to a list of all employees in that paycycle, including a summary of their award, standard hours, hours worked, and cost.
 This again lets you view a nice summary of all staff to quickly check that they’re all approximately as expected.

 Heading further in by clicking ‘View’ on each staff member again, you can then see a list of earning rates that they’re to be paid for this paycycle.
 Ento advises how many of each type, so you can see how many ordinary hours they’re paid for, how much overtime, how many Saturday/Sunday hours, etc.